Good wine is now being made in most parts of the country. Here’s how to find it.

 EVS stands for Earth Vine Sky, winemaker Kim McPherson’s mnemonic for evoking the terroir of the Texas High Plains, near Lubbock.
 This is a Rhone-style red blend of mourvèdre, petite sirah, carignan, cinsault and grenache.
 Will you mistake it for a top Rhone from Gigondas or Vacqueyras?
 Probably not.
 The EVS perhaps speaks more of the sky, while its French counterparts dig into the earth.
 But that’s fine — this wine is elegant and electric.
 It benefits from sitting open an hour or two.
 McPherson makes a wide variety of high-quality wines at affordable prices.
 Alcohol by volume: 13.8 percent.

 Distributed by Siema: Available in the District at Ace Beverage, Cleveland Park Wine and Spirits, Cork & Fork, Uptown Market.
 Available in Maryland at Dunkirk Wine & Spirits in Dunkirk.
-Available in Virginia at Planet Wine & Gourmet and Unwined (King Street and Belleview) in Alexandria; Screwtop Wine Bar & Cheese Shop in Arlington.
+Available in Virginia at Planet Wine & Gourmet and Unwined (King Street and Belleview) in Alexandria, Screwtop Wine Bar & Cheese Shop in Arlington.

 Hermann J. Wiemer Vineyard Dry Riesling 2019